Loudbooks/PasteBook/README.md

 `S3_SECRET_ACCESS_KEY` - The secret access key associated with your R2 bucket, S3 bucket, etc.

 `S3_ENDPOINT` - The endpoint associated with your R2 bucket, S3 bucket, etc.

-`VITE_API_URL` - The full endpoint of the API.
-When locally testing this is `http://localhost:8080`.
-In my case, when in production, it would be `https://api.pastebook.dev/`.

 ### Creation
 Run the following.